CtopCsUtahEdu/bricklib/README.md

  find_package(OpenCL 2.0)
 ~~~

-Our CMake script tries to optimize for the platform that builds the source code, this may result in non-optimal
+Our CMake script tries to optimize for the platform that builds the source code.
+In turn, this may result in non-optimal
 choices and conflicts when picking the vector folding parameters for the CPU platform.
-Such as, building the code on a
+Such as compiling the code on a
 Xeon platform without AVX512 and try to run the code on Xeon Phi.
 Worse still, if the compiler uses wrapper script and
 hides the vectorization choice from CMake, which will result in the wrong code.
-In such cases, you can either modify the
+In such cases, you can modify the
 *CMakeLists.txt* to not use `--march=knl` rather than `--march=native`.
+However, if such parameters are built-in to the
-Or modify *include/cpuvfold.h* and force any of
+compiler wrapper on your system, you should delete `--march` definitions and modify *include/cpuvfold.h* and force any
-the vectorization choices by deleting others.
+of the vectorization choices by deleting others.

 #### Setting up on Mac OS

-There are a few problems when on MacOS.
+There are a few problems when on macOS.

 * openmp support
 * undefined aligned_alloc()